SALE! Use code blackfriday for 40% off everything!

 Let’s start first by grabbing image frames from a camera.

-If you have a webcam that is built into, or connected to your computer, then you may index it by a value of 0.
-If you have additional connected cameras that you would, otherwise, wish to read from, then you may index them with a value of 1, 2 etc, depending on how many cameras you have available.
+If you have a webcam that is built into or connected to your computer, then you may index it by a value of 0.
+If you have additional connected cameras that you would otherwise wish to read from, then you may index them with a value of 1, 2, etc., depending on how many cameras you have available.

-Before attempting to read and display images frames, it would be sensible to check that a connection to the camera has been established successfully.
+Before attempting to read and display image frames, it would be sensible to check that a connection to the camera has been established successfully.
 The capture.isOpened() method can be used for this purpose, which returns False in case the connection could not be established:

 This method returns the next image frame in frame, together with a boolean value ret that is True if an image frame has been successfully grabbed or, conversely, False if the method has returned an empty image.
 The latter can happen if, for instance, the camera has been disconnected.

-Displaying the grabbed image frame works in the same way as we had done for the still images, using the imshow method:
+Displaying the grabbed image frameworks in the same way as we had done for the still images, using the imshow method:

 Always keep in mind that when working with OpenCV, each image frame is read in BGR color format.